-FAR; AIDAR; DSSR; and 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as applicable.
-To answer the objective, Kearney & Company, P.C. designed its testing procedures to evaluate the internal control environment surrounding IBTCI's subcontract management process and to verify that IBTCI had adequate controls in place for monitoring subcontracts costs.
-Kearney & Company, P.C. performed testing procedures to determine whether costs billed to IBTCI by its subcontractors and claimed as Other Direct Costs in IBTCI's Incurred Costs Proposals are allowable, allocable, and reasonable, in all material respects.
-Kearney & Company, P.C. also evaluated the claimed costs report in the Incurred Cost Proposals for compliance with the applicable requirements contained in the FAR, AIDAR, DSSR, and other specific contract provisions.
-The audit firm examined USAID incurred costs of \$14,047,998 for the FYs ended December 31, 2014 and 2015.
+CA on in-scope awards and subawards for each of the years ended December 31, 2014 and 2015 are allowable, allocable, and reasonable in accordance with award terms; Part 31 of the FAR; AIDAR; DSSR; and 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as applicable.
+To answer the audit objective, Kearney & Company designed its testing procedures to evaluate the internal control environment surrounding CA's subcontract management process and to verify that CA had adequate controls in place for monitoring subcontract costs.
+Kearney & Company performed testing procedures to determine whether costs billed to CA by its subcontractors and claimed as subcontractor costs in CA's incurred costs proposals (ICP) are allowable, allocable, and reasonable, in all material respects.
+Kearney & Company also evaluated the claimed costs report in the ICPs for compliance with the applicable requirements contained in the FAR, AIDAR, DSSR, and other specific contract provisions.
+The audit firm examined USAID's incurred costs of \$4,886,895 for the two years ended December 31, 2014 and 2015.

-Kearney & Company, P.C. expressed an unmodified opinion that costs claimed by IBTCI on inscope awards and sub awards for the two years ended December 31, 2014 and 2015 were allowable, allocable, and reasonable in accordance with award terms; Part 31 of the FAR; AIDAR; DSSR; and 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as applicable.
-The audit firm's examination did not disclose any findings that are required to be reported under generally accepted government auditing standards.
+Kearney & Company expressed an unmodified opinion that costs claimed by CA on in-scope awards and sub awards for the two years ended December 31, 2014 and 2015 were allowable, allocable, and reasonable in accordance with award terms; Part 31 of the FAR; AIDAR; DSSR; and 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as applicable.
+Kearney & Company's examination did not disclose any findings to be reported under attestation standards established by the AICPA and the standards applicable to attestation engagements contained in generally accepted government auditing standards.
+Kearney did not question any examined direct costs.